Barton Court Grammar School

 Barton Court Grammar School (formerly Canterbury Technical School for Girls and Barton Court Grammar School for Girls) is an 11-18 mixed Academy of Excellence in Canterbury, Kent, England.
-It has Foreign Language College status and offers A-Levels.
+It has Foreign Language College status and offers GCSEs, A-Levels and BTEC level 3.

 History

 The school was founded before World War II as the Canterbury Technical School for Girls.
 It shared the old hospital site on the north side of Longport, along with the equivalent for boys (which became Chaucer School) and the Technical College (which became Canterbury College).
 It moved across the road to the present site in 1945.